maicki/why-did-you-update/README.md

 # No Maintenance Intended

  Unfortunately due to time constraints, it's not possible for me to actively maintain `why-did-you-update` anymore.
-Consider using [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render) instead
+Consider using [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render) instead.

 # Why did you update